-- Describe the state's current role and strategy to support and build veterans treatment courts or other problem-solving approaches in courts to address the needs of veterans in the criminal justice system - Describe the issue or need that the statewide grant seeks to address. - Describe the enhancements being proposed to support veterans treatment courts and other problem-solving courts with jurisdiction over individuals with substance use disorders in the state. - Describe the extent to which the state and these courts meet the needs of the eligible population as defined in the solicitation; if they are operating at capacity; and the nonbudgetary reasons if they are not operating at capacity. - Provide information about the extent to which the proposed enhancement incorporates evidence-based treatment practices and/or services. - For applications that seek support to launch implementation plans to operate local veterans treatment courts: - Describe the nature and scope of the substance use disorder problem in the jurisdictions to be targeted.
-Include data on race, ethnicity, age, gender, arrest volume (i.e., specifics of the general arrestee population, including the percentage screened for veterans treatment court and what percentage of those are admitted into veterans treatment court), and crime patterns for adult defendants. - Explain the problems with the local jurisdiction's current response to cases involving substance use disorders; identify how and to what extent the proposed program will address the current arrest volume; and describe how the current number of treatment slots meets the needs of anticipated referrals. - Explain what other challenges these jurisdictions face, including overdose and overdose fatalities, co-occurring mental health crisis challenges including PTSD, traumatic brain injuries, or other disabilities and other public health and homelessness challenges. - Describe current efforts that document the jurisdiction is ready to plan and implement a veterans treatment court.
-Indicate whether the VTC team to be funded has received training on the VTC model. - Describe the proposed target population, including criminogenic risk level (high, medium, low), substance use disorder treatment need, and the average jail or prison sentence that potential participants face, if any.
-Provide the target number of people for whom services will be provided under this program during the grant award period (48 months).
+- Describe the nature and scope of the substance use in the jurisdictions to be targeted.
+Include data on race, ethnicity, age, gender, arrest volume (i.e., specifics of the general arrestee population, including the percentage screened for drug court and what percentage of those are admitted into drug court), and crime patterns for adult defendants. - Explain the problems with the local jurisdiction's current response to cases involving substance use.
+Identify how and to what extent the proposed program will address the current arrest volume.
+Describe how the current number of treatment slots meets the needs of anticipated referrals. - Explain what other challenges these jurisdictions face, including overdose and overdose fatalities, cooccurring mental health crisis challenges, and other public health and homelessness challenges. - Describe the proposed target population, including criminogenic risk levels (high, medium, low), substance use disorder treatment needs, and the average jail or prison sentence that potential participants face, if any.
+Provide the target number of people for whom services will be provided under this program during the grant award period (48 months). - Describe current efforts that document the jurisdiction is ready to plan and implement an adult drug court.
+Indicate whether the drug court team to be funded has received training on the drug court model. - Document the commitment of the state and local jurisdictions to prioritize court resources and services for individuals with high criminogenic risk and treatment need, including persons with repeat criminal justice involvement and substance use disorder. - Describe how the applicant will map and develop more resources to support the program and how those services would be monitored for quality and effectiveness.
+Provide local data and describe how the applicant will assess and use any evaluation findings that demonstrate the program's impact with regard to participant recidivism and functional outcomes.

-- Describe current efforts and planning that document the jurisdiction is ready to plan and implement a veterans treatment court. - Document the commitment of the state and local jurisdictions to prioritize court resources and services for veterans with high criminogenic risk and treatment need, including persons with repeat criminal justice involvement and substance use disorders. - Describe how the applicant will map and develop more resources to support the program and how those services would be monitored for quality and effectiveness - Provide state data and any evaluation findings that demonstrate the state VTC program's impact on veterans involved in the criminal justice system and community outcomes - Describe the distinct TTA needs of veterans treatment courts statewide.
-Needs may be different based on the geographical location of the VTC program (i.e., urban, suburban, or rural). - Provide the target number of veterans treatment courts for which TTA services will be provided.
-This number will serve as the target number, and BJA will measure the grantee against this target number, if the applicant is selected to receive an award.
+Describe areas where the state needs to enhance the capacity of drug courts and practitioners statewide.
+Needs may be different based on the geographical location of the drug court program (i.e., urban, suburban, or rural).
+If planning to implement or enhance TTA statewide, provide the target number of drug courts for which TTA services will be provided.
+BJA will measure the grantee against this target number, if the applicant is selected to receive an award.
 Include the data source used to determine the target number.
+Describe gaps or locations with more significant needs or limited capacity and services.